Tough (manga): Original video animation

 The series received a three-episode original video animation (OVA) adaptation animated by AIC.
 The first two episodes were distributed by Spike in Japan and released on January 31 and March 28, 2002.

 It was licensed in North America by Central Park Media as Shootfighter Tekken.
 The first two episodes were released on August 24 and October 19, 2004, respectively, while the third episode (unreleased in Japan) was released on December 7 of that same year.

 Video game

-A video game based on the series titled Tough: Dark Fight was released for the PlayStation 2 console in Japan on December 1, 2005.
+A video game based on the series, titled Tough: Dark Fight, was published by Konami and released for the PlayStation 2 in Japan on December 1, 2005.
 The fighting game takes place in between the two missing years between the two manga series.
 The game features a number of characters from the manga, as well as eight new characters.

+Reception

+By May 2026, the overall Tough manga franchise had over 16 million copies in circulation.